RvNovae/us-ger/README.md

 # us-ger
 My personal keyboard layout

-Based on the standard US-Keyboard-Layout.
+Based on the standard US-Keyboard-Layout with extensions for the German language.

 - `AltGr + a` = `ä`
 - `AltGr + s` = `ö`